Homemade Cough Syrup (A Simple Honey-and-Herb Remedy That Works)

 Why This Homemade Cough Syrup Works

-How to Make the Best Homemade Cough Syrup
+How I Make This Homemade Cough Syrup (Step-by-Step)

 Prep the Honey and Lime